Sonnet 567

 Ah still they come to flail the mighty down

-And wax in force that nereids there may drown,
+And swell in force that nereids too may drown,

 Spawned so by distant tempests, borne by gales.